andresrokp/rtsp-yolo-detector/readme.md

 + LEARN: the model gives an standar numbering of detections... the class array should be ordered accordingly
 + Worked :)
 ---
+FIX: data landing in TB
++ A widget gets 12 persons, but the time series get decimal persons and a futura ts
++ Device: camera_FTP, Type: AI_CAM, Rule: ai_cam
++ Little mistake: Dashboard timeframe was aggregating